robiningelbrecht/statistics-for-strava/docs/configuration/main-configuration.md

 * For activities registered on or after `2024-11-21` the weight `69.2` will be used

 <div class="alert warning">
-After each change to these values, you need to run the <i>app:strava:import-data</i> command again
+After each change to these values, you need to run the <i>app:strava:import-data</i> command again for the changes to take effect
 </div>

 ## Athlete FTP history